 3. Compare alternatives for high-risk homes.

-If you don’t have enough insurance but live in a high-risk area, you can:
+If you don’t have enough insurance but live in a high-risk area:

 - Look at your state’s Fair Access to Insurance Plan (FAIR), a state-run program that matches high-risk homes with an insurance company.